Nicolas-Paiva/my-swe-diary/README.md

 #### Sep 12th, 2023:

 I could not really write here since the last time because my life is  a little busy right now.
 I have been studying mostly C (pointers are really hard to understand, but I am gonna understand it!), Computer Systems and Linear Algebra.
 I have not found material for Ethics and Multimedia Systems.
-As soon as I have some resources I will study them as well.
+As soon as I have some resources I will study them as well...

 #### Sep 21st, 2023: